 Zinc was chosen as a representative for a volatile heavy metal.
 The concentration in MSW ranges up to 2500 mg/kg.
-Typically, 50% of the input zinc is concentrated in the bottom ash [6].
-For the experiments, metallic zinc granulates were used (2 millimetre in diameter).
+Typically, 50% of the input zinc is concentrated in the bottom ash (6, 12).
+For the experiments, metallic zinc granulates were used (2 millimeter in diameter).

-For three different operation conditions the measured zinc evaporations are shown in figure 4.
-The two parameters which were varied on the grate were the oxygen partial pressure and temperature.
-The redox conditions of the incineration was changed from combustion to gasification operation by decreasing the flow rate of primary air to one third.
+For three different operation conditions the measured zinc evaporations are shown in Fig. 4.
+The two parameters that were varied on the grate were the oxygen partial pressure and temperature.
+The redox condition of the incineration was changed from combustion to gasification operation by decreasing the flow rate of primary air to one third.
 But even in the so called combustion operation mode reducing conditions dominate in the solid bed in the first primary air zone.
 The variation of temperatures was achieved by adjusting the water content in the waste material.
-Grate temperature was increased approximately by 100 °C.
+Grate temperature was increased approximately by 100°C, the flue gas temperature by 60° C

 Figure 4 reveals that the trend of zinc evaporation is independent of the operating conditions and the amount of evaporated zinc.
 The evaporation takes place very fast i.e. in a narrow area on the grate.
 However the place of the evaporation depends on the operating conditions.
-The evaporation occurs always at location with high temperatures and with reducing conditions and can reach up to 100% evaporation.
-For the run yielding only 50% evaporation of the radio tracer (wet, oxidising) we expect the following: First, the location of evaporation is shifted to places further down the grate, due to delayed reaching of necessary temperature.
-Second, the shift in the temperature profile brings the evaporation zone for zinc into the region where oxidising conditions prevail (air zone 2).
-More and more zinc oxide is produced which is not volatile and therefore a further zinc evaporation is stopped.
+The evaporation occurs always at a location with high temperatures and with reducing conditions and can reach up to 100% evaporation.
+For the run yielding only 50% evaporation of the radio tracer (wet, oxidizing) we expect the following: First, the location of evaporation is shifted to places further down the grate, due to delayed reaching of necessary temperature.
+Second, the shift in the temperature profile brings the evaporation zone for zinc into the region where oxidizing conditions prevail (air zone 2).
+More and more zinc oxide is produced which is not volatile and therefore further zinc evaporation is stopped.